IsiahSlater/isslater.github.io/README.md

 # isslater.github.io
 A Passion Project for building my resume website.
-This is a very early version of the website: isiahslater.com
+[This](isiahslater.com) is a very early version of the website:

 Current Implementations:
 -Home Page
+-JS that autoscrolls to the next div

 Future Implimentations:
--JS that autoscrolls to the next div
 -An about page that hosts my resume
 -A gallery page that hosts my projects